raku-community-modules/Web-App/README.md

 Puts the above two together, along with a backend engine, and a context helper object, and makes building web apps really easy.

-Backend engines currently include SCGI and standalone HTTP modules.
+It supports any backend engine that provides a PSGI compliant interface, and a handle() method that takes a subroutine as a parameter (the subroutine must take a hash representing the environment), or an app() method that takes the aforementioned subroutine as a parameter, and a run() method to start processing requests.

 See the list below for details of which libraries to use.

-Other adapters could be made once libraries are available.
-The best example I could think of is FastCGI, which currently has no implementation on Perl 6.

-The engine object must either have a handle() method that takes an subroutine as its parameter (the subroutine must accept a hash that will contain the environment) or an app() method that takes the aforementioned subroutine as a parameter, and a run() method that then runs the handling.

-A new feature of WWW::App is dispatching based on rules.
+WWW::App also supports dispatching to different handlers based on rules.

-Rather than supporting a single handler, you can have multiple rules, which will perform specific actions, including running handlers, based on rules such as the URL path, host, or protocol.
+Rather than supporting a single handler, you can have multiple rules, which will perform specific actions, including running handlers, based on environment variables such as the URL path, host, or protocol.

 Actions can include redirection, setting content-type, adding headers, or calling a handler (either a code block, or an object with a handle() method.)
 A default handler can be called if no rules are matched.